zeppe-lin/jukebox/README.md

 To use mpg321/ogg123/flac123:
   * mpg321 to play mp3 files
-  * ogg123 to play ogg and flac files (found in a package named vorbis-tools
+  * ogg123 to play ogg and flac files (part of vorbis-tools package)
   * flac123 to play flac files (deprecated)
-  * amixer to control the volume (found in a package named alsa-utils)
+  * amixer to control the volume (part of alsa-utils package)

 To use gstreamer-0.10:
   * gstreamer perl bindings >0.06 (libgstreamer-perl or perl-GStreamer)